 Here we need to take a step back.
 You know well what ecommerce is, and how to run online stores.
 There’s no secret for you that each store has its own flagship products.
 You focus all your marketing efforts on them, meanwhile, they bring you the bulk of income.
 There are just a couple of them.
 All the other products are for cross sale.
 Customers buy them in addition to the flagship ones.

 And that’s why Anthony is so excited about having lots of products to experiment with!
 Wanting to convert as many website visitors into customers as possible, he aims at letting any Internet user find something they need in his store.
-This is why he started to search for additional products for his business and used Sellvia’s upgrade package to bring his product count to 500+.
+This is why he started to search for unique products for his business and used Sellvia’s Premium Products to bring his product count to 500+.